Layoff and Recall of Regular Faculty

 DEPARTMENTAL PROFESSIONAL DEVELOPMENT REPRESENTATIVES

 Article 16 of the Collective Agreement provides guidelines for the allocation of professional development funds among the eight “groupings” of departments which are closely aligned with Kwantlen’s eight Senate Faculties.
 Each grouping is required to have a Professional Development Committee.
 The Professional Development Committee is responsible drawing up guidelines for the disbursement of professional development funds and reviewing faculty applications for the use of such funds.
+These guidelines are available under Resources on the KFA website.

 Article 16 (b) requires that the members of the Professional Development Committee for each group are to be elected in February/March every two years so that the new committee takes effect on April 1, which aligns with the beginning of the new fiscal year.
 Departments should hold these elections as closely as possible to these dates.
 One of the elected members is elected as the Professional Development Chairperson.